 #CANWNT #RiseHigher #Tokyo2020

-Canada will kick off their Olympic Games journey when they face Japan in the opening match of the Women’s Olympic Football Tournament in Sapporo on 21 July at 19.30 local (06.30 ET / 03.30 PT).
-The match will be broadcast live on CBC and fans will also find extended coverage across Canada Soccer’s digital channels on Twitter, Instagram, Facebook and YouTube featuring the hashtag #CANWNT.
+Canada will face Great Britain in Kashima, Japan on 27 July at 20.00 local (07.00 ET / 4.00 PT).
+The match will be broadcast live on CBC.ca and fans will also find extended coverage across Canada Soccer’s digital channels on Twitter, Instagram, Facebook and YouTube featuring the hashtag #CANWNT.

-After their opening match, Canada will face Chile on 24 July at 16.30 local (03.30 ET / 00.30 PT), before wrapping up the group phase against Great Britain in Kashima on 27 July at 20.00 local (07.00 ET / 04.00 PT).
-From 12 nations in three groups, the top-eight nations advance to the Olympic Quarterfinals from which winners then advance to the Semifinals and then a chance to win a medal.
+From 12 nations in three groups, the top-eight nations advance to the Olympic Quarterfinals on 30 July from which winners then advance to the Semifinals and then a chance to win a medal.
 The Women’s Olympic Football Tournament runs 21 July through 6 August 2021, with this year’s gold medal match at Tokyo’s Olympic Stadium.

 OLYMPIC MEDAL WINNERS & CONCACAF CHAMPIONS